cmaspi/extension/captchaDefeator/README.md

 > sudo apt-get install subversion
 > svn checkout https://github.com/cmaspi/extension/trunk/captchaDefeator

-Go to your browser, switch on the developer mode in extensions, then add extension by selecting captchaDefeator
+1. Go to your browser.
+2. Switch on the developer mode in extensions.
+3. Click on the 'Load Unpacked' button.
+(Google chrome)
+4. Then add extension by selecting captchaDefeator.

 You can refer
 ### 1. [Tutorial for brave](https://github.com/cmaspi/extension/blob/main/captchaDefeator/tutorials/brave_tutorial.pdf)